Renown Hospice Care strives to care for patients and families alike. We understand there are many questions and are happy to answer them.

 How does hospice care begin?

 Typically, hospice care starts as soon as a formal request or a ‘referral’ is made by the patient’s doctor.
-Often a hospice program representative will make an effort to visit the patient within 48 hours of that referral, providing the visit meets the needs and schedule of the patient and family/primary caregiver.
+Often a hospice program representative will contact you within 24 hours to set up a visit that is convenient for you.
 Usually, hospice care is ready to begin within a day or two of the referral.
 However, in urgent situations, hospice services may begin sooner.

 Is hospice available after hours?